DATA PRIVACY AGREEMENT

 Data Privacy Breach.
 A “Data Privacy Breach” means the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, access to, acquisition of Seagate Personal Information, or any other unauthorized Processing of Seagate Personal Information.

 Data Protection Laws.
-“Data Protection Laws” means (a) the General Data Protection Regulation 2016/679 (“GDPR”) and all applicable data protection laws and regulations of a country that is a member of the European Union (“EU”) or the European Economic Area (“EEA”) and (b) any applicable laws or regulations of any other jurisdiction governing the Processing or protection of personal
+“Data Protection Laws” means (a) the General Data Protection Regulation 2016/679 (“GDPR”) and all applicable data protection laws and regulations of a country that is a member of the European Union (“EU”) or the European Economic Area (“EEA”) and (b) any applicable laws or regulations of any other jurisdiction governing the Processing or protection of personal data.

 Data Subject.
 “Data Subject” is an identified or identifiable natural person about whom Seagate Personal Information may be Processed under this DPA.